campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 ```

 **Parallel Execution Management:**
-- Launch all assigned Sub Agents simultaneously using Task tool
+- Launch all assigned MistralAI Agents simultaneously using create_and_run_task tool
 - Monitor agent progress and completion
 - Handle any agent failures by reassigning iteration numbers
 - Ensure no duplicate iteration numbers are generated